What Is The Difference Between Bipolar 1 And 2?

 Medications

-• Mood stabilizers: these may help control or limit manic and hypomanic episodes
+• Mood stabilizers: These may help control or limit manic and hypomanic episodes, as well as depression.

-• Antipsychotics: medications in this class may be helpful when depression or mania persists despite the efforts of other treatment options
+• Antipsychotics: Medications in this class can be helpful when depression or mania persists despite the use of other treatment options

-• Anti-anxiety medications: these may help a person sleep better and experience less anxiety.
-They are typically used on a short-term basis for those with BPD
+• Anti-anxiety medications: These may help a person sleep better and experience fewer anxious symptoms if they have a comorbid anxiety disorder.

 Psychotherapy

-Research suggests that digital therapy options can be effective for managing BPD symptoms, too.
-One recent review of several studies on online and smartphone-based treatment for bipolar disorder found that both treatment options could help patients manage their symptoms.
-Regardless of which type of BPD you live with, it’s likely that you’ll benefit from the tools that therapy can provide.
+Research suggests that digital therapy options can be effective for managing bipolar disorder symptoms.
+One recent review of several studies on online and smartphone-based treatment for bipolar disorder found that both treatment options can help patients manage their symptoms more effectively.

 Takeaway